sarah-you/c0323-code-solutions/javascript-ajax/javascript-ajax-quiz-notes.md

 'load' event;

 - **Bonus Question**: An `XMLHttpRequest` object has an `addEventListener()` method just like DOM elements.
 How is it possible that they both share this functionality?
+XMLHttpRequest isn't DOM element but it is an event target; they all inherit Event Target prototype because they're both made from Event Target Interface;

 ## Notes